chrisweb/rehype-github-alerts/README.md

 > Negative potential consequences of an action.
 ```

-this is a zero configuration package as all [options](#options) have defaults, but you can use them if you wish to modify default behavior, like for example by default 3 alerts are defined (with a default icon), use `options.alerts` to replace them with your own setup, there is also a default build that will create an output that mimicks what GitHub does, but you can change the build to create whatever HTML suits your needs best, check out the ["options" chapter](#options) to learn more about customization
+this is a zero configuration package as all [options](#options) have defaults, but you can use them if you wish to modify default behavior, like for example by default 3 alerts are defined (with a default icon), use `options.alerts` to replace them with your own setup, there is also a default build that will create an output that mimics what GitHub does, but you can change the build to create whatever HTML suits your needs best, check out the ["options" chapter](#options) to learn more about customization

 ## installation